tmux-plugins/tmux-yank/README.md

 #### OS X requirements

 - [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard)<br/>
-  If you already don't have this installed, then:
+  If you already don't have this, then install:
   `$ brew install reattach-to-user-namespace`.

 #### Linux requirements

 - `xclip` command<br/>
-  You most likely already have `xclip`, but if not install:
+  You most likely already have `xclip`, but if not:
   - Debian / Ubuntu: `$ sudo apt-get install xclip`
   - Red hat / CentOS: `$ yum install xclip`